-Developments and site alterations on slopes in excess of 30 percent, as shown on Schedule B3 shall be strongly discouraged, unless they are considered essential and are supported by a detailed soils and slope stability study.
-Developments and site alterations on slopes between 15 and 30 percent, as shown on Schedule B3, shall generally be avoided.
+Developments and site alterations on slopes in excess of 30 percent shall be strongly discouraged, unless they are considered essential and are supported by a detailed soils and slope stability study.
+Developments and site alterations on slopes between 15 and 30 percent shall generally be avoided.
 Where development is proposed on such areas, the Township, in consultation with the Nottawasaga Valley Conservation Authority, may require a soils and slope stability study.